PartyLich/kyren.github.io/_posts/2018-09-14-rustconf-talk.md

 from a Monster, so the control flow goes from Monster to Player and *back into* Monster.
 If you're debugging Monster, you now have triggered *spooky action at a distance* by indirectly triggering mutation inside your own struct method.
-Except, rust doesn't allow this, (and this wouldn't even type check probably without RefCell), so in rust the version of this is that you simply get a RefCell panic.
+Except, Rust doesn't allow this, (and this wouldn't even type check probably without RefCell), so in Rust the version of this is that you simply get a RefCell panic.

 Let's keep going, say entities have some kind of tag or dynamic set of tags, and